-“We wanted to celebrate our past, while simultaneously writing our future, through design,” explains James Sommerville, Coke’s vice president of global design.
-“The resulting posters are as unique and varied as their creators – each an expression of individuality linked together by the
+“We wanted to celebrate our past, while simultaneously writing our future, through design,” explains James Sommerville, The Coca-Cola Company’s vice president of global design.
+“The resulting posters are as unique and varied as their creators – each an expression of individuality linked together by the Coca-Cola bottle.”

 We spoke to Sommerville last week to learn more about the project and its connection to the Coke Bottle 100 campaign.

 How did you initially come up with the #MashupCoke idea?

 It began as an internal, homegrown exercise.
 When I joined Coca-Cola in late 2013, it was important to understand my global team and their styles and talents.
 Rather than issuing a “blue sky” brief, I decided to challenge them all to take something from our past and make it relevant, by redesigning it for the next generation.
 I’d spent time in the Coke Archives and discovered several inspiring pieces of artwork featuring the contour-shaped Coca-Cola bottle.
 These heritage pieces showed how the bottle has inspired not only our commercial system and marketing communications over the years but also artists and designers re-thinking the Coke bottle in their own personal work.
 So I thought: If this work was successful 50 or 60 years ago, why couldn’t it work again?
 I chose 16 iconic works of art featuring the bottle and asked my design leads to choose one of them and add their own spin.
 We pinned up all of the pieces that came back – about 20 total – on a wall in our offices.

 When did you decide to expand the project beyond your team?